 Your data is a valuable asset and one that attracts an ever-growing number of cybercriminals.
 In order to prevent data theft and its consequences, you have to have a clear picture of your data.
 If you don’t know what data you have, then data risk management is next to impossible.
-How can you accurately evaluate your data risk?
+How can a data risk analysis help you conduct an accurate evaluation?

 You cannot manage what you don’t understand.
 Therefore, you’ll need to perform a comprehensive risk assessment on your data.
 From there, you can make intelligent decisions about how to manage your data and reduce risk.